afrinyouaremine/herewebegin/README.md

   <div class="card">
     <h2>Hi Afrin…</h2>
     <p style="text-align:left">
-<p>First of all… relax.
-Don’t freak out.
+<p>First of all… please Don’t freak out.
 Nobody’s proposing — at least not today. 😌</p>

 <p>I honestly don’t know when it happened or how it happened… but somewhere along the way, you quietly became important to me.</p>